johnbayko/hicp/docs/hicp.rst

     the component cursor position (sometimes called the caret).
-If the character count is 0, then attribute changes are applied to the next text inserted (for example "bold: on(0)" would affect the next character typed if events is "enabled", or the text added by "content: add(Hi)").
+If the character count is 0, then attribute changes are applied to the next text inserted (for example "bold: on(0)" would affect the next character typed, or the text added by
+    "content: add(Hi)").
 Once text has been inserted with that attribute, text changes follow the normal rules.